aasisodiya/go/golang-godoc/README.md

 ![Go Documentation Server](./img/godoc1.png)

-Now from here click on `Third Part` link, this show you your package's synopsis as shown below
+Now from here click on `Third Party` link, this show you your package's synopsis as shown below

 ![Go Documentation Server](./img/godoc2.png)